-This baked custard rice pudding is rich, sweet and creamy and has great flavor from ground cardamom and tart raspberries.
+This baked custard rice pudding is rich, sweet, creamy and has great flavor from ground cardamom and tart raspberries.
 It’s a delicious dessert and also a great way to use up leftover rice!

-For more deliciously fruity spring dessert flavors, check out this raspberry custard with lime zest and crystallized ginger.
+For more delicious fruity dessert custards, also check out this raspberry ginger custard!

 This recipe was inspired by a coconut rice pudding by Martha Stewart.
 Rather than cooking rice with milk/cream, MS makes a rich, baked custard for it, turning rice pudding into an indulgent dessert.
 In the recipe here, I made the custard even richer and creamier by using only egg yolk, rather than whole egg, and I flavored it with cardamom instead of coconut.